mattriley/agile-avatars/README-TEMPLATE.md

 ## Constraints

+- The application can be tested without bundling or transpiling.
 - Unit test suite optimised for speed.
 Max 10 seconds.
   - [TDD test suites should run in 10 seconds or less - Mark Seemann](https://blog.ploeh.dk/2012/05/24/TDDtestsuitesshouldrunin10secondsorless/)
 - No BDD style assertion libraries, e.g. expect.
 Used assert instead.